shdwpuppet/map-pick-api/README.md

 #Map Pick API
-A backend only, automatically updating panel to ingest JSON data from [TF2 Map Picker](http://tf2atgxl.com/map_pick).
+A backend only [NodeCG](nodecg.com) bundle to ingest JSON data from [TF2 Map Picker](http://tf2atgxl.com/map_pick).
 This bundle does no display on its own, is dependent on a front-end map-pick view.
 I recommend [Erynnb's excellent tf-mapvote](https://github.com/erynnb/tf-mapvote).